meltyourface/blank/posts/Yule/Yule-Candle-Lighting-Ceremony-for-Home-Renewal/index.md

 ## The Enlightening Embrace of Yule

-Objective: To perform a sacred Yule candle-lighting ceremony on the Winter Solstice to infuse the home with warmth, luminosity, and honor the returning sun during the period of darkness.
+**Objective**: To perform a sacred Yule candle-lighting ceremony on the Winter Solstice to infuse the home with warmth, luminosity, and honor the returning sun during the period of darkness.

 Materials needed:
 1. Four large pillar candles (colors: red for the south, green for the north, yellow for the east, and blue for the west)